gigamono/standards/README.md

   - Serveless management and execution
   - Database management and querying
   - Files management
-  - Frameworks and Extensions Marketplace (???)
+  - Subapps and Extensions Marketplace (???)

 - Systems, Templates, Integrations are just a type of extension.